-While the name “warrior” and “worrier” have been coined by researchers to define each end of the dopamine spectrum, it is not necessarily better to be a warrior, worrier or a mix.
+While the name “warrior” and “worrier” have been coined by researchers to define each end of the dopamine spectrum, we use the terms “warrior,” “strategist” or “hybrid.” it is not necessarily better to be a warrior, strategist or a hybrid.
 It is, however, advantageous to know your subtype to strategically manipulate your stress response in diverse environments for peak mental and physical performance.

-To find your COMT genotype in the Nutrition Genome Report, go to the Neurotransmitters and Mental Health section of your dashboard.
-At the time of this research, it is estimated that 16% of people are worriers, 36% are warriors, and the remaining 48% are somewhere in between in the United States.
+To find out what you are, go to your Health Dashboard under Mental Health and Cognitive Performance3 .
+At the time of this research, it is estimated that 16% of people are strategists, 36% are warriors, and the remaining 48% are hybrids in the United States.

 |COMT V158M: GG Genotype||COMT V158M: AA Genotype||COMT V158M: AG Genotype|